DevelopingMagic/pdfassembler/README.md

 ### Loading a PDF

-To us PDF Assembler, you must create a new PDF Assembler instance and initialize it, either with your own PDF structure object:
+To use PDF Assembler, you must create a new PDF Assembler instance and initialize it, either with your own PDF structure object:
 ```javascript
 // helloWorldPdf = the pdf object defined above
 const newPdf = new PDFAssembler(helloWorldPdf);